So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 Here is some advice from me (a regular recipient) to you (the generous giver):

 - MAILING YOUR GIFT? | Are you mailing your gift to a friend who is already abroad?
 Make sure you’re not sending anything that’s not allowed (like alcohol in some countries, for example).
 Also important, most gifts are harmless but perhaps would get stolen en route.
-Sending electronics via international mail is not be the best idea.
+Sending electronics or cash via international mail is not a good idea.

 - CUSTOMS HASSLES | How easy is it for your friend to receive your gift in the mail?
 Ask them before mailing anything, just to be sure.
-In Spain, I never had any issues with getting mail, no matter the size of the package it always came straight to my door.
+In Spain, I never had any issues with getting mail.
+N matter the size of the package it always came straight to my door.
 However, living in Argentina things are much more complicated and customs fees are exorbitant.
-I always ask that people don’t send anything that won’t fit in a letter.
+I always ask that people don’t send anything that won’t fit in an envelope.

 - SUITCASE SPACE | If you’re giving your friend a bon voyage gift before they leave, take their limited luggage space into consideration.
 The gifts on this list are compact or digital for that very reason.